U.S. Department of Justice

 All formal service under Article 5(1) must be sent directly to Process Forwarding International and are assessed a flat fee.

-methods of payment.
-It will also be possible to check on the status of a
+It will also be possible to check on the status of a service request on Process Forwarding International's website.

 The private contractor, however, does not serve papers upon the